Scots College (Sydney)

-The college is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Australian Boarding Schools' Association (ABSA), the Headmasters' and Headmistresses' Conference, and is a founding member of the Athletic Association of the Great Public Schools of New South Wales (AAGPS).
+The college is affiliated with the Association of Heads of Independent Schools of Australia, the Junior School Heads Association of Australia, the Australian Boarding Schools' Association, the Headmasters' and Headmistresses' Conference, and is a founding member of the Athletic Association of the Great Public Schools of New South Wales.

 History

 The college was formed in 1893 by three men, Archibald Gilchrist, William "Fighting Mac" Dill-Macky, and Arthur Aspinall.
 Gilchrist devised the school motto of "Utinam Patribus Nostris Digni Simus", which may be translated from Latin as "O that we may be worthy of our forefathers".

-Arthur Aspinall, who became the first Principal, was minister to the Forbes parish from 1874 to 1887.
+Arthur Aspinall, who became the first principal, was minister of Forbes parish from 1874 to 1887.
 An educated man himself, with a love of learning, he saw the need to educate the sons of the pastoralists of the area.
-His dream was for a boarding school in Sydney to which these very isolated farming families could send their children.
-Lillyan MacDonald of the Church Records and Historical Society (Uniting Church in Australia, NSW Synod) writes:

 The Presbyterian Church was not happy with the proposal to start the school.
 Aspinall became the guarantor, advancing the capital required, while the possibility of starting the school was still a matter of bitter contention within the Church hierarchy.
 Thus Scots opened as a private enterprise.
 Once the school was established and functioning, the Church Assembly saw no reason to continue to oppose the idea of the school.
 In 1906 Aspinall sold the college to the Church for 7,000 pounds and so it became part of the Presbyterian education system in New South Wales.

 Original campus at Lady Robinson Beach

 The college was originally established at Lady Robinson Beach, now renamed Brighton-Le-Sands, near the shores of Botany Bay.
 The initial school building was the modified, de-licensed New Brighton Hotel on The Grand Parade, near Bay Street.
 The renovations to the hotel were done by Arthur Aspinall's brother, Albert Aspinall.
 The first Principal, the Rev Arthur Aspinall, remained in this position until his retirement in 1913.
 The school was officially opened 28 January 1893 by the Governor of New South Wales, the Right Honourable Victor Albert George, Earl of Jersey.
 Villiers Street, Rockdale was named in honour of this occasion.
 There were ten-day students and 25 Boarders.

-The period when the school opened was a time of depression.
+The period when the school opened was during a time of depression.
 The first few years for the school were difficult.
 There were 55 boys enrolled at the school when, in 1895, (soon after a racecourse had opened nearby) the school moved to its current location in Bellevue Hill.